Obama calls Colorado killings a heinous crime

-WASHINGTON U.S. President Barack Obama called the shootings at a movie theatre in Colorado on Friday a reminder that life is fragile and promised that the federal government stood ready to do all it could to seek justice for the "heinous crime."
+WASHINGTON President Barack Obama called the shootings at a movie theater in Colorado on Friday a reminder that life is fragile and promised that the federal government stood ready to do all it could to seek justice for the "heinous crime."

 Obama cut short a campaign trip in Florida on Friday to return to Washington after a gunman killed 12 people and wounded 59 at a midnight screening of the new Batman movie in Aurora, Colorado, a Denver suburb.